 The WVU Medicine Medical and Surgical Weight-Loss Center offers a comprehensive, surgical program to help you obtain a healthy weight and improve your quality of life.
 Our nationally recognized bariatrics program has a strong focus on pre-surgery education and long-term weight loss after surgery.
-Weight-loss surgical procedures we offer include sleeve gastrectomy, gastric bypass, gastric banding.
+Weight-loss surgical procedures we offer include sleeve gastrectomy, gastric bypass, and gastric banding.

 The Medical and Surgical Weight-Loss Center delivers a superior quality of care with state-of-the-art surgical technology and our network of highly trained specialists from a range of medical fields.
 We offer a team approach to treating morbid obesity with dietitians, clinical psychologists, physician assistants, and nurses who are dedicated to working with you before, during, and after surgery.
 We’re here to help you every step of the way with regular follow-up appointments, a monthly support group, and social media support through our WVU Bariatric Surgery Facebook group.

 WVU Medicine J.W.
 Ruby Memorial Hospital is recognized as a Blue Distinction® Center for Bariatric Surgery by Highmark Blue Cross Blue Shield West Virginia for delivering improved bariatric patient safety and better health outcomes.
 We are also the first center in West Virginia to receive advanced designation in obesity medicine as an accredited center through the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.

 Weight-Loss Surgery Resources